grain-lang/near-sdk-gr/docs/index.md

 ## Configuring VSCode

-If you use VSCode to develop your contract, you can tell the language server where the NEAR SDK is by setting the `grain.cliFlags` setting to include `-I near-sdk-gr`.
+If you use VSCode to develop your contract, you can tell the language server where the NEAR SDK is by setting the `grain.cliFlags` setting to include `-I near-sdk-gr/src`.